MOG Blog

 Country Favorites

 • Grief mixed with joy.
-You're thinking about every year that led to this moment.
-That's not sadness — that's love with a long memory.
+That's love with a long memory.

 Get the Printable Song List